-A PhD graduate of the University of Canterbury, he has had extensive experience in musical direction, arts administration and arts advocacy throughout his 40-year career in Christchurch.
-He was invested as a Companion of the New Zealand Order of Merit in 2015 ‘for services to music and music theatre”, and was the 2018/19 holder of the prestigious Creative New Zealand Michael King Writer’s Fellowship.
+A PhD graduate of the University of Canterbury, Philip has had extensive experience in musical direction, arts administration and arts advocacy throughout his 40-year freelance career based in Christchurch.
+He was invested as a Companion of the New Zealand Order of Merit in 2015 “for services to music and music theatre”, and was the 2018/19 holder of the prestigious Creative New Zealand Michael King Writer’s Fellowship.

 Amandine Guerin is a graduate of the Conservatoire National de Région of Montpellier, France.
 As well as her study and teaching activities, she was concertmaster of the Ensemble Instrumental Contrepoint.

 From 1998 Amandine lived in Tokyo, Japan where she taught violin and coached young chamber groups at the International Music School Solfran.
 She was also a freelance player in various orchestras and ensembles.